root-project/jsroot/docs/JSROOT.md

     });

-## More examples
+## More API examples

-Many different examples of JSROOT usage can be found on [JSROOT](https://root.cern.ch/js/latest/api.htm) page
+Many different examples of JSROOT API usage can be found on [JSROOT API](https://root.cern.ch/js/latest/api.htm) page